benchmark-urbanism/cityseer-api/docs/content/metrics/networks.md

 These methods wrap the underlying `numba` optimised functions for computing centralities, and provides access to all of the underlying node-based or segment-based centrality methods.
 Multiple selected measures and distances are computed simultaneously to reduce the amount of time required for multi-variable and multi-scalar strategies.

-::: tip Hints
+:::tip Hints

 The reasons for picking one approach over another are varied:

 - Node based centralities compute the measures relative to each reachable node within the threshold distances.
 For this reason, they can be susceptible to distortions caused by messy graph topologies such redundant and varied concentrations of $degree=2$ nodes (e.g. to describe roadway geometry) or needlessly complex representations of street intersections.
-In these cases, the network should first be cleaned using methods such as those available in the [`graph`](/cityseer/tools/graphs) module (see the [graph cleaning guide](/guide/cleaning) for examples).
+In these cases, the network should first be cleaned using methods such as those available in the [`graph`](/tools/graphs) module (see the [graph cleaning guide](/guide/cleaning) for examples).
 If a network topology has varied intensities of nodes but the street segments are less spurious, then segmentised methods can be preferable because they are based on segment distances: segment aggregations remain the same regardless of the number of intervening nodes, however, are not immune from situations such as needlessly complex representations of roadway intersections or a proliferation of walking paths in greenspaces;
 - Node-based `harmonic` centrality can be problematic on graphs where nodes are erroneously placed too close together or where impedances otherwise approach zero, as may be the case for simplest-path measures or small distance thesholds.
 This happens because the outcome of the division step can balloon towards $\infty$ once impedances decrease below $1$.
 - Note that `cityseer`'s implementation of simplest (angular) measures work on both primal (node or segment based) and dual graphs (node only).
 - Measures should only be directly compared on the same topology because different topologies can otherwise affect the expression of a measure.
 Accordingly, measures computed on dual graphs cannot be compared to measures computed on primal graphs because this does not account for the impact of differing topologies.
 Dual graph representations can have substantially greater numbers of nodes and edges for the same underlying street network; for example, a four-way intersection consisting of one node with four edges translates to four nodes and six edges on the dual.
 This effect is amplified for denser regions of the network.